Insomnia Sleep Pranayam

 - Open right nostril and fully expel the breath inside.
 Keep the breath out for two or three seconds.

-Take breathe through your right nostril.
+Take to breathe through your right nostril.
 Repeat the complete cycle three times as a beginning and increase it to up to ten cycles.
-Don�t break the breathing in or breathing out process any time while practicing pranayama.
+It does not break the breathing in or breathing out process any time while practicing pranayama.
 Never keep your mouth opened.
 Mind is calm and listens to the movement of breathing only.
 This pacifies mind.
 It balances prana of different nerves.
-Cleans brain cells and opens previously unopened alveoli of the lungs.
-Practice this for a few days before attempting pranayama 3.
+It cleans brain cells and opens previously unopened alveoli of the lungs.

-Bhastrika (Pranayama-3)
+Bhastrika Pranayama

 Bhastrika literally means bellows.
 This pranayama step got its name from the fact that the breathing resembles the action of bellows.
 Sit in a meditation pose.
 Put your left hand palm-down on your right knee.